-The Tanzania Cooperative Development Commission (TCDC) will perform an on-site examination of your SACCOS on (date).
+The Tanzania Cooperative Development Commission (TCDC) will perform an on-site inspection of your SACCOS on (date).
 The Team Leader will be .
-We expect that the examination will be completed by (date) and the examination will have an effective date of (date).
-The objectives of the examination are to evaluate the financial condition of your institution and its adherence to sound, fundamental operating principles, Microfinance Act and its regulations for SACCOS.
-In order for the supervisors to effectively prepare for this examination, please provide all of the necessary information as set forth in the attached list (the list will be compiled by the task Team Leader).
+We expect that the inspection will be completed by (date) and the inspection will have an effective date of (date).
+The objectives of the inspection are to evaluate the financial condition of your SACCOS and its adherence to sound, fundamental operating principles, Cooperative Societies Act and its Regulations, Microfinance Act and its regulations for SACCOS.
+In order for the inspectors to effectively prepare for this inspection, please provide all of the necessary information as set forth in the attached list (the list will be compiled by the task Team Leader).